 Absolutely.
 English attendances are the envy of the cricketing world and Test captain Joe Root has already spoken about the wrench he would feel if fans were kept away, but needs must.
 If games can safely take place in a sterile environment, they would surely do so.
-With so much sport canned in the coming months, the sight of elite athletes competing would be a welcome sight in television and radio schedules and help ease the coming fixture crush.
+With so much sport canned in the coming months, the sight of elite athletes competing would be welcome in television and radio schedules and help ease the coming fixture crush.

 What about the World Test Championship?

 After years of deliberation, the International Cricket Council finally pulled the trigger on a codified tournament for the most prestigious format.
 The first final is due to be played at Lord’s in June 2021, but the prospect of completing all scheduled series in time seems a stretch.
-Behind the scenes the ICC are currently engaged in contingency planning, but with no real time pressure the specifics do not need to be settled imminently.
+Behind the scenes the ICC is currently engaged in contingency planning, but with no real time pressure the specifics do not need to be settled imminently.

 And what of the Twenty20 World Cup in October?

 The competition is still scheduled to take place, comprising seven host cities in Australia.
-The ICC have not yet raised any doubts about it taking place on time and as planned, with tickets still on sale.
+The ICC has not yet raised any doubts about it taking place on time and as planned, with tickets still on sale.
 Events beyond sporting control will dictate whether it ultimately goes ahead.